Top 10 Expense Management software

 2017.
 Zoho Expense gets Windows app

-Zoho Expense has a new feather in its cap with the addition of Windows 10 Desktop compatibility.
-Users can now access expense reporting software in the cozy surroundings of Windows desktop.
-Zoho Expense for Windows 10 desktop comes packed with the following features: comprehensive dashboard, auto-scanning of expense receipts, multi-currency, mileage expenses, travel allowances (per diems), itemized expenses, tracking advances received, customized approvals.
+Zoho Expense has expanded its capabilities by introducing compatibility with Windows 10 Desktop.
+This means that users can now conveniently access the expense reporting software directly from their Windows desktop environment.
+Zoho Expense for Windows 10 desktop offers a range of impressive features, including a comprehensive dashboard, automated scanning of expense receipts, support for multiple currencies, tracking mileage expenses, managing travel allowances (per diems), itemized expense tracking, monitoring advances received, and customized approvals.

 2015.
 Expensify added new travel site integrations

-Expense management service Expensify is taking another step toward making expense reports easier by announcing integrations with a bunch of travel-related services.
-So instead of forwarding travel receipts to receipts@expensify.com, users can just make their bookings in the partner service of their choice, and the information will automatically be sent to Expensify for reporting.
-This could save you a bit of a headache when you’re creating the expense report for a business trip, and it also addresses the issue of “leakage,” where an increasing number of people are doing their travel booking outside the standard corporate systems.
-Expensify’s initial travel partners include NuTravel, Egencia, Locomote, NexTravel, Uber, Priceline, Hipmunk and Rocket Trip.
-The company also says there are plans to add GetThere, Amadeus, Atlas Travel and Airbnb.
+Expense management service Expensify is taking a further step in simplifying expense reports by announcing integrations with various travel-related services.
+Instead of forwarding travel receipts to receipts@expensify.com, users now have the option to book their trips through the partner service of their preference.
+The booking information will automatically be transmitted to Expensify for reporting purposes.
+This feature not only saves users the hassle of manually compiling expense reports for business trips but also addresses the issue of "leakage," where an increasing number of individuals are booking their travel outside of standard corporate systems.
+Expensify's initial travel partners include NuTravel, Egencia, Locomote, NexTravel, Uber, Priceline, Hipmunk, and Rocket Trip.
+The company also plans to incorporate GetThere, Amadeus, Atlas Travel, and Airbnb in the future.

 2015.
 Zoho launched expense tracking app Zoho Expense